cloudfoundry-attic/lattice-release/README.md

     $ vagrant up

-Vagrant up spins up a virtual hardware environment with an ip address assigned through DHCP.
+Vagrant up spins up a virtual hardware environment that is accessible at 192.168.11.11.
+You can do this with either VMware Fusion or VirtualBox:.
+You can specify your preferred provider with the --provider flag.

+Virtualbox:

+     $ vagrant up --provider virtualbox

+VMware Fusion:

+     $ vagrant up --provider vmware_fusion

+### Networking Conflicts
+If you are trying to run both the Virtual Box and VMWare providers on the same machine, you'll need to run them on different private networks that do not conflict.

+Change the line of the vagrant file that says

+      config.vm.network "private_network", ip: "192.168.11.11"

+to

+      config.vm.network "private_network", ip: "192.168.80.100"

+or a different non-conflicting IP.

 The output from vagrant up will provide instructions on how to target Diego.

 Use the [Diego Edge Cli](https://github.com/pivotal-cf-experimental/diego-edge-cli) to target Diego.